sodadata/docs/soda-library/run-a-scan.md

 Soda uses checks and the data source connection configurations to prepare a scan that it runs against datasets to extract metadata and gauge data quality.

 A check is a test that Soda performs when it scans a dataset in your data source.
-Soda uses the checks you define in a Soda Agreement, or in checks YAML file, to prepare SQL queries that it runs against the data in a dataset.
+Soda uses the checks you defined as no-code checks in Soda Cloud, or wrote in a checks YAML file, to prepare SQL queries that it runs against the data in a dataset.
 Soda can execute multiple checks against one or more datasets in a single scan.

 As a step in the **Get started roadmap**, this guide offers instructions to schedule a Soda scan, run a scan, or invoke a scan programmatically.